 Reason #8: You Aren’t a Page Admin, Moderator, Advertiser, or Editor

 Maybe you can’t boost a post because you’re an analyst on the page?
 Or a community manager?
 Or a follower?
-Reach out to the page owner and ask them to make you an editor, moderator, advertiser, or admin of the page so you can boost.
+Reach out to the page owner and ask them to make you an editor, moderator, advertiser, or admin of the page so you can boost it.

 Boosting posts is a form of paid advertising on Facebook even though they aren’t really ads, so you need to connect your ad account to a source of funds – and make sure it has funds.

-Reason #10: Your Page Violates Facebook’s Advertising Policies
+Reason #10: Your Page Violates Facebook’s Advertising Standards

 Facebook needs to ensure that all the activities on the platform are genuine and won’t cause harm to all Facebook users and Facebook itself.
 If your page or the post violates Facebook’s advertising policies, boost will be unavailable.